NBaghirova/Explainable-Graph-theoretical-Machine-Learning/README.md

-# Metabolic_Graphs_AD_Predictions
+# Explainable Graph-theoretical Machine Learning
-A Python repository for constructing metabolic distance graphs from FDG-PET scans, predicting eight multivariate cognitive scores related to Alzheimer’s disease, and identifying the top ten most predictive edges for each cognitive score.
+A Python repository for constructing metabolic distance graphs from FDG-PET scans and using graph edge weights as input features for prediction with a KernelSVR model.
+This approach predicts eight multivariate cognitive scores related to Alzheimer’s disease and identifies the top ten most predictive edges for each score, improving model interpretability.